Article by Jerry Low

 Check out KeriLynn’s article on how to cut down your marketing time in half with the right tools and planning.

-The easiest solution is to always have a notebook and a pen with you so you can jot down relevant details about experiences.
+The easiest solution is to always have a notebook and a pen (or, Evernote is a good alternative in my experience) with you so you can jot down relevant details about experiences.

 Headlines are arguably the most important aspect of every single blog post.